 Furthermore, it is not only conductors, but also teachers (of all genders) who perpetuate conditions where they wield power and authority.
 As Barton (2020) describes in his study of private instrumental teachers in the UK, teachers maintained that they were giving pupils choice and control over their learning, but in fact prescribed very narrowly the possible choices that pupils could make.
 Others have also noted that power relations exist in the master-apprentice model of instrumental tuition (Gaunt, 2011; Haddon, 2011; Rakena et al., 2016).
-More widely, Perkins’ (2013) study of a conservatoire documented a ‘star system’ whereby hierarchies were created and perpetuated within the student body whereby students were valued or devalued based on both musical and extra-musical qualities.
+More widely, Perkins’ (2013) study of a conservatoire documented a ‘star system’ in which hierarchies were created and perpetuated within the student body whereby students were valued or devalued based on both musical and extra-musical qualities.
 These forms of authority are institutionalised; if students wish to access higher classical music education, they cannot avoid participating in spaces that are characterised by these forms of gendered, racialised power.

-However, this discussion reveals an apparent contradiction in that, for freelance classical musicians, despite the formal structures of authority and power within institutional spaces, the informality of modes of getting work can compound gendered, classed and racialised patterns of inclusion and exclusion (Hennekam and Bennett, 2017; Scharff, 2020; Yoshihara, 2008; Wang, 2015), while also failing to address normalised patterns of sexual harassment (Scharff, 2020).
-As Hennekam and Bennett (2017) outline in their study of sexual harassment among creative industries workers in the Netherlands, competition for work, industry culture, gendered power relations and informal networks, create a context where there is a tolerance for sexual harassment.
-However, these informal networks are, in the case of classical music, underpinned and supported by formal institutions where institutionalised authority and gendered power are reproduced.
+However, this discussion reveals an apparent contradiction in that, for freelance classical musicians, despite the formal structures of authority and power within institutional spaces, the informality of modes of getting work can compound gendered, classed and racialised patterns of inclusion and exclusion (Hennekam and Bennett, 2017; Scharff, 2020; Yoshihara, 2008; Wang, 2015) while also failing to address normalised patterns of sexual harassment (Scharff, 2020).
+As Hennekam and Bennett (2017) outline in their study of sexual harassment among creative industries workers in the Netherlands, competition for work, industry culture, gendered power relations and informal networks create a context where there is a tolerance for sexual harassment.
+However, these informal networks are, in the case of classical music, underpinned and supported by formal institutions in which institutionalised authority and gendered power are reproduced.
 These institutions play a major role in conferring and legitimising the charismatic authority of arts leaders (Nisbett and Walmsley, 2016).
-It appears, therefore, that this gendered power can operate both through institutionalised authority, or through informal networks.
+It appears, therefore, that this gendered power can operate both through institutionalised authority or through informal networks.
 However, both have in common the limited external challenge to their culture.

 Limited external challenge to institutionalised authority